Ted Briggs: Sinking of Hood

 Soon after the Second World War began, Hood was assigned to patrol and escort duty in the North Atlantic and also served as part of Force H in the Mediterranean Sea.
 In May 1941, Hood was dispatched with to intercept the in the Denmark Straits.
-The German ship was 20 years newer and slightly larger than Hood.
-She had modern main armament and superior armour.
-The battle-cruiser encountered Bismarck and engaged her at long range.
+The German ship was 20 years newer and heavier than Hood and as fast as her; she had a modern main armament with up-to-date fire control and superior armour.
+The battlecruiser encountered Bismarck and engaged her at long range.
 Bismarck returned fire and destroyed Hood, killing all aboard except for Briggs and two others.
 The Battle of the Denmark Strait and the loss of Hood were regarded by the British public as one of the greatest disasters to befall the Royal Navy during the war.
 Prince of Wales survived, only to be sunk by Japanese bombers in December 1941.

-Briggs, on the compass platform near the bridge, recalled not hearing the initial explosion, but only a huge sheet of flame that shot around Hoods compass platform, followed by a heavy list.
+Briggs, on the compass platform near the bridge, recalled not hearing the initial explosion; rather, there was only a huge sheet of flame that shot around the compass platform, followed by a heavy list, initially to starboard then to port.
 When the list reached 30 degrees Briggs realised that "she was not coming back".
 Briggs states that no order was given to abandon ship, saying that "It just wasn't necessary," and that he found himself in the water about 50 yd from Hood as her B-Turret went under after he made it only halfway down the ladder leading to the bridge.
 As Briggs and the remaining crew on the compass platform struggled to escape, Briggs remembered "The flag Lieutenant who was just in front of me stood to one side to let me go through ...
 I'll never forget that."
 He also could remember how the compass master had stood on the platform "tall and fearless" as the water pulled him down.
 Briggs himself attempted to swim away from the vessel but was pulled under by her as she started toward the ocean bottom.
 Briggs remembers struggling to stay afloat, giving up hope, and then miraculously being propelled to the surface.
-This was probably the result of air escaping from the ship, possibly the bridge windows collapsing and releasing trapped air, or a boiler explosion.
-He then remembered that "When I reached the surface, 50 yd away I saw her bows, vertical out of the water.
-That image would haunt me in nightmares for the next 40 years.
-When I swam clear of the ship, seconds later I turned back, she was gone".
+He recalls: "I turned and fifty yards away I could see the bows of the Hood vertical in the sea.
+It was the most frightening aspect of my ordeal and a vision which was to recur terrifyingly in nightmares for the next forty years.
+Both gun barrels of B turret were slumped hard over to port and disappearing fast beneath the waves.
+My experience of suction seconds before forced me to turn in sheer terror and swim as fast and as far as I could away from the last sight of the ship that had formulated my early years".